fastify/fastify-autoload/README.md

 - `scriptPattern` (optional) - Regex to override the script files accepted by default.
 You should only use this option with a [customization hooks](https://nodejs.org/docs/latest/api/module.html#customization-hooks) provider, such as `ts-node`.
-Otherwise, widening the acceptance extension here will result in error.
+Otherwise, widening the acceptance extension here will result in an error.

   ```js